matsengrp/gctree/docsrc/quickstart.rst

 We're now ready to run ``gctree infer`` to use abundance data (in ``abundances.csv``) to rank the equally parsimonious trees (in ``outfile``).
 We can use the optional argument ``--frame`` to indicate the coding frame of the sequence start, so that amino acid substitutions can be annotated on our trees.
+If working in a headless environment, ``gctree infer`` must be run with a tool like ``xvfb-run`` to provide an X server for rendering the output trees.

-.. command-output:: gctree infer outfile abundances.csv --root GL --frame 1 | tee gctree.inference.log
+.. command-output:: gctree infer outfile abundances.csv --root GL --frame 1 --verbose | tee gctree.inference.log
   :shell:
   :ellipsis: 10